oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

    ``getConnection()`` call.
 It may be a standalone connection or stored in a connection pool.

-2. The underlying network connection between the Oracle Client libraries and the database.
+2. The underlying network connection between the database and the node-oracledb Thin mode network handling code or Oracle Client libraries.

 3. A server process, or thread, on the database host to handle database processing.